-- Its shape, form, style, materials and original stacked plank construction. - Its location on a corner lot highly visible from both Pond Street and Barberry Lane with open green space to the south. - The historical associations with the Cheyne family and a later time period when the building was known as the Apple Tree Inn.
+- Its shape, form, style, materials and original stacked plank construction. - Its location on a corner lot highly visible from both Pond Street and Barberry Lane with open green space to the south. - The historic associations with the Cheyne family and a later time period when the building was known as the Apple Tree Inn.

-The residence at 7053 Pond Street has historic association with the nineteenth century Cheyne family and with the twentieth century Apple Tree Inn.
+The residence at 7053 Pond Street has historical association of the nineteenth century with the Cheyne family and a time period in the twentieth century when it was known as the Apple Tree Inn.
 The house has architectural significance in that the original portion of the house, constructed in the stacked plank method, has retained much of its original characteristics distinct to the Village HCD, in its style, shape, form and materials.
 The context of the house and property is significant as it is located centrally in the Village, highly visible, contributing to the streetscape at the intersection of Barberry Lane and Pond Street with open green space to the south, west and north.